What is a referral program?

 Referee Rewards: Each Tesla owner can give friends up to 10 US$1,000 discounts.

 Result: By Tesla’s second referral program, they were making a return multiple in excess of 42x on every dollar spent towards their referral program, with 25% of their sales in Q4 2015 coming from their referral program.
-Since 2019, Tesla’s switched up their referral program to allow successful referrers to earn 1,000 miles (1,500 kilometres) of free Supercharging with the purchase of a new Tesla car by anyone using their referral code.
+Since 2019, Tesla’s switched up their referral program to allow successful referrers to earn 1,000 miles (1,500 kilometers) of free Supercharging with the purchase of a new Tesla car by anyone using their referral code.
 But, if that wasn’t tantalizing enough, Tesla is also giving successful referrers a chance to win a Model Y every month or Roadster supercar every quarter based on the number of successful referrals.

 What they did right: Tesla has generated a relentless spirit of evangelism around their vehicles.
 The referral program targeted Tesla owners – who are already ecstatic with the brand and their vehicle’s performance – with rewards that their clientele would find truly valuable.
 Their current program not only offers a meaningful reward for each successful referral in the form of free Supercharging, but they cleverly use tiered rewards that drive repeat referrals.